-1. Build momentum upon existing accomplishments
+1. Leverage existing accomplishments

 Think about the things your timid employees already do well.
 Then, help them transfer those skills to a new project, preferably one that will give them a quick win.

-Luis, a new supervisor, brings a project in before deadline and under budget, but required more hand-holding than you feel was necessary.
+Luis, a new supervisor, brings a project in before deadline and under budget, but requires more handholding than you feel was necessary.
 You think he could have achieved the same results with less of your input.

 “Luis, you did a great job managing the XYZ project.
 I believe you’re ready to stretch your wings a bit with this next one.
 Just so long as you meet the budget and the timeline, feel free to make this one your own.”

 Be mindful of how you present new tasks to employees who lack self-confidence.
-Rather than saying, “I need you to develop next year’s department budget,” prepare to provide additional guidance.
+Rather than flatly saying, “I need you to develop next year’s department budget,” prepare to provide additional guidance.

-3. Assign a mentor
+3. Assign team members to be a mentor

 “James is an expert in this area, so I want you to shadow him through the next sales meeting.
-When it’s over, we’ll talk about what you learned, if you have any questions, and what you might change in how we do things.”
+When it’s over, we’ll talk about what you learned, answer any questions you have and discuss what you might change in how we do things.”

-4. Make feedback timely
+4. Provide timely feedback

 “Randy, I really appreciate the way you handled that customer issue yesterday (timely and building confidence).
-The only change I’d request is that next time you check with me before offering a discount of more than 10 percent.
+The only change I’d request is that next time you check with me before offering a discount of more than 10%.
 It wasn’t a problem this time because we had room in our budget, but that’s not always the case.
 Just remember to check with me next time.”

 5. Show appreciation for a job well done